junxit/us-congress-bills-113/metadata.md

 - 2014-07-22 — Placed on the Union Calendar, Calendar No. 408.
 - 2014-07-22 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-542, Part I.
 - 2014-07-22 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-542, Part I.
+- 2014-07-23 — Received in the Senate.
+- 2014-07-31 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 521.